(Photo courtesy of NetPS Plant Finder)

 Planting & Growing

-Creeping Germander will grow to be about 10 inches tall at maturity, with a spread of 18 inches.
-It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.
+Whirlwind Hosta will grow to be about 20 inches tall at maturity extending to 30 inches tall with the flowers, with a spread of 4 feet.
+When grown in masses or used as a bedding plant, individual plants should be spaced approximately 3 feet apart.
+Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
+It grows at a slow rate, and under ideal conditions can be expected to live for approximately 10 years.